-Operating Limit lcon

-Free Fall Lowering Over Speed 1.1

-This limit does not stop operation.
-It alerts the operator if the load on either Drum 1 or 2 is being lowered faster than 150 rpm, which can result in accelerated wear and shortened service life of the free fall brake.
-M104600

-Eurotian Darked

-Function Parked This limit prevents the selected crane function from being operated until the park switch is turned off (un- parked).
+Operating Limit lcon Counterweight Too High This limit stops Drum 4 if the crane counterweight is raised to high during crane setup.
+See Section 4 in this manual (MLC80A-1, 90A-1, 100A-1, and 100-1 Operator Manual) for counterweight installation instructions.
 This limit cannot be bypassed.
-M102772

-•(P)•

-Counterweight Too High

-This limit stops Drum 4 if the crane counterweight is raised to high during crane setup.
-See Section 4 in this manual for counterweight installation instructions.
-This limit cannot be bypassed. Ť∎∐∎

-M104647

-Operator Out of Seat

-This limit prevents the crane functions from being operated when the operator is out of the seat.
+M104647 Free Fall Lowering Over Speed This limit does not stop operation.
+It alerts the operator if the load on either Drum 1 or 2 is being lowered faster than 300 rpm, which can result in accelerated wear and shortened service life of the free fall brake.
+M104600 Function Parked M102772 This limit prevents the selected crane function from being operated until the park switch is turned off (un- parked).
+This limit cannot be bypassed. • P + • (P) • Operator Out of Seat This limit prevents the crane functions from being operated when the operator is out of the seat.
 Sit down in the seat to operate the crane functions.
-This limit cannot be bypassed.
-M102790

-Pawl Engaged

-This limit prevents the corresponding drum from lowering until the pawl is disengaged from the ratchet.
+This limit cannot be bypassed. И102790 Pawl Engaged This limit prevents the corresponding drum from lowering until the pawl is disengaged from the ratchet.
 It may be necessary to hoist slightly to fully disengage the pawl.
 This limit cannot be bypassed.
-M102794

-Rated Capacity Limiter

-This fault is activated for the following conditions.
+M102794 Rated Capacity Limiter This fault is activated for the following conditions.
 Take immediate corrective action.

-Overload

-Sensor fault

-Out of the capacity chart (a condition that is not covered by the current capacity chart)

-Unconfirmed or invalid RCL/RCI configuration.
-M102787

-This limit cannot be bypassed.
+Overload Sensor fault • Out of the capacity chart (a condition that is not covered by the current capacity chart) M102787 Unconfirmed or invalid RCL/RCI configuration.
+This limit cannot be bypassed This limit cannot be bypassed.
+Speed Sensor Fault Does not stop operation.
+Alerts the operator if a drum speed sensor is not detecting drum rotation.